v-rgrace/Viva/Viva/goals/navigate-admin-dashboard.md

 ### Notifications

 The **Notifications** tab lets you customize the notifications that are sent to employees.
-Notifications is a critical feature that helps drive the rhythm of the business.
+Notifications are a critical feature that helps drive the rhythm of the business.
 In a perfect world, every employee consistently checks in their OKRs.
 But we know from experience that sometimes it takes a little nudge.

 ### Integrations